Welcome to The Hudson Valley Railroad Society

 A brief history of the Hyde Park Station.
 Video - 4 min.
 35 seconds.

-After a run of over 30 years, we will no longer be open every Saturday and Sunday over the Summer months.
+We will no longer be open every Saturday and Sunday over the Summer months.
 We are making this change for two reasons.
 First is the inability to get enoug hpeople to commit to cover the station on Weekends.
 The second is the low number of visitors we have been getting.
 Those people who wish to visit on the weekend, please make an appointment by calling Jeff (845) 518-0635 or Karin.